covers certain telehealth services.

 Things to know

 Medicare Advantage Plans and providers who are part of certain Medicare Accountable Care Organizations (ACOs) may offer more telehealth benefits than Original Medicare.
-For example, these benefits may be available no matter where you're located, and you may be able to get them at home instead of going to a health care facility.
-Check with your plan to see what benefits they offer.
+For example, you may be able to get some services from home, no matter where in the U.S. you live.
+Check with your plan to see what benefits it offers.
 If your provider participates in an ACO, check with them to see what telehealth benefits may be available.